jobstdavid/starter-academic/content/classes/classesuh.md

 ---
-title: Classes at the University of University
+title: Classes at the University of Hildesheim
 summary:
 date: "2018-06-28T00:00:00Z"